Tori Roloff And Baby Jackson Find The Perfect Pint-Sized Pumpkin At Roloff Farms

-Little People, Big World stars Tori Roloff and Baby Jackson just kicked off an important time of year for the Roloff family: pumpkin season!
+Little People, Big World stars Tori Roloff and Baby Jackson just kicked off an important time of year for the Roloff family: pumpkin season.

 Pumpkin season is a big deal for the Roloffs because the spherical orange squashes help attract huge crowds to their family farm in Hillsboro, Oregon.
 The Roloff Farms Pumpkin Patch is a big draw for fans of fall, and the seasonal attraction will officially open to the public on September 30.
 However, Tori Roloff and Baby Jackson are kicking off pumpkin season early on Instagram.

 On Thursday, Tori shared a photo of Baby Jackson posing with his “perfect pumpkin.”
-The proud mama made sure that her four-month-old son celebrated his first pumpkin season in style by dressing him up in an adorable pair of blue-and-white striped overalls, and she used the vines of the pumpkin patch as a backdrop for the sweet snapshot.
+The proud mama made sure that her 4-month-old son celebrated his first pumpkin season in style by dressing him up in an adorable pair of blue-and-white striped overalls, and she used the vines of the pumpkin patch as a backdrop for the sweet snapshot.

 “Jackson found his perfect pumpkin!
 Will you find yours?”
 Tori captioned the image.
 “Roloff farms is open for pumpkin season this Saturday September 30th, and every Friday Saturday and Sunday in October!
 Hope to see you all there! #rolofffarms #babyjroloff.”